Great color can be a key part of your next design project.

-Shades, tints and tones refer to the addition or subtraction of color from a pure hue to create variants of the color.
+Shades, tints, and tones refer to the addition or subtraction of color from a pure hue to create variants of the color.
 By using these alterations, a simple color palette can expand into a variety of options, including light, bright and dark colors.
-Shades, tints and tones are an essential part of create a monotone color palette.
+Shades, tints, and tones are an essential part of creating a monotone color palette.

 Shades are colors that have black added to them to create a darker color.